 - Print when possible.
 I replace wooden puzzles with printables I can laminate and work with instead.
 It took us one week to master Globe 1,2, and the Continents World Puzzle.
-I used to blow up simple Globe to explain the same concept about Land and Water.
-We coloured in and laminated our world map with continents.
+I used to blow up a simple Globe to explain the same concept about Land and Water.
+We colored in and laminated our world map with continents.
 She is a happy Montessori camper who can recite all continents and point to each on any given world map, our puzzles fit on one shelf and we saved literally hundreds of dollars.
 Homeschooling a child is very different from teaching a whole classroom for obvious reasons.
 Homeschooled children master Montessori materials at a much faster rate sometimes, since they have more opportunities for one-on-one demonstrations and activity choice can never be as broad as in a classroom.
 You can see my printables here and sign up to get access to free educational materials at the bottom of this post;

 - Follow the sequence of presentations and always take learning to the next level.
-Knowing Montessori curriculum and scope and sequence is very crucial.
+Knowing the Montessori curriculum and scope and sequence is very crucial.
 At times, I jump to the next presentation too soon, but I do try to go back and revisit material/ subject if I notice a gap;

 Use as many natural materials as possible.
 This is more or less activity with natural loose parts from Natural ReSourcer; These materials are incredibly versatile and can be adapted to many different areas of learning.

 - Think outside the box.
-I aim to utilise our materials to make as much use out of them as possible.
-For example, the metal insets get a great use every single day.
-We learnt about parts of a butterfly with their help.
+I aim to utilize our materials to make as much use out of them as possible.
+For example, the metal insets get great use every single day.
+We learned about parts of a butterfly with their help.

 It is handy for doing art and fine motor activities as well.